marioasmira/Panama_cameras/Instalation_and_use.md

 ## Use

 To use all the Pis you will have to connect via SSH.
 I recommend using a Linux distribution or installing a Linux distribution on your Windows laptop, as seen [here](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#1-overview).
-This guide (up to step 4) will allow you to use a Ubuntu terminal as if you had the whole Ubuntu OS.
+This guide (up to step 4) will allow you to use an Ubuntu terminal as if you had the whole Ubuntu OS.

 ### Connecting to the Pis